Children (0-12 years) Equipment

 - Communication aids, for example, an ‘eye-tracking’ device to operate a computer

-For play and learning opportunities at home, your child will usually need an assessment by a Specialist in Assistive Technology.
-Your OT / physio will be able to tell you about local services and potential funding.
+For play and learning at home, your child usually needs an assessment by a Specialist in Assistive Technology.
+Your OT or physio will be able to tell you about local services and potential funding.

-A lot of the possible equipment to support your child in their day-to-day life is mentioned in the other equipment sections.
-There are many other items and accessories, sometimes small, which can also make a difference and help your child participate fully at home and school.
-This includes for example:
+The sections above mention a lot of the possible equipment to support your child in their day-to-day life.
+Other items and accessories, sometimes small, can also make a difference.
+They can help your child participate fully at home and school.
+For example:

 - Automatic page turners, book holders and adapted pencil grips